brbzjl/my_faster_RCNN/README.md

-# this a reposit i borrowed from https://github.com/jwyang/faster-rcnn.pytorch.git. thks the original authors excellent job
+# this is a reposit i borrowed from https://github.com/jwyang/faster-rcnn.pytorch.git. thks the original authors excellent job
-# used for my master thesis. try to modify some parts to fit my own anther model
-# A *Faster* Pytorch Implementation of Faster R-CNN
+used for my master thesis. try to modify some parts to fit my own anther model A *Faster* Pytorch Implementation of Faster R-CNN

 ## Introduction